-- □ 13.
-A list of all the candidate's funded grants (using the NatSci Funded Grants Only worksheet) including the following in order: title, principal investigator, all co-principal investigators (unless prohibitively many), awarding agency, effective dates, total amount awarded, total amount awarded to the candidate, whether these amounts include indirect costs or not, and the nature of the candidate's participation in the grant if not P.I. ☐ 14.
-Form D-IVC, Service: Include information related to disciplinary and institutional leadership and service. ☐ 15.
-Form D-IVD, Additional Reporting: (If any.) ☐ 16.
-Form D-IVE, Grant Proposals: List ALL grant proposals submitted during the reporting period. ☐ 17.
-A five-page maximum reflective essay about accomplishments over the reporting period.
-This essay should highlight how accomplishments in research/creative activities, teaching, and service are significant and impactful and have contributed to the mission of MSU.
-The Reflective Essay should not be a narrative of the individual's CV, but rather provide information on how previous and current accomplishments represent excellence. ☐ 18.
-The candidate's Curriculum Vitae: The CV should contain a full record of educational background, employment history, honors, publications, contributed presentations, invited presentations, service and leadership activities, graduate students and postdocs supervised including placement, and external funding. ☐ 19.
-External Review Letters (must be on letterhead and signed). □ 20.
-Copies of recent chair's/director's annual performance evaluations of the candidate. - Specifically:

-For assistant professors in their first appointment or associate professors appointed - without tenure, include evaluations since the initial tenure system appointment.
+- Include information related to disciplinary and institutional leadership and service. - ☐ 15. \Form PE-IVD: Additional Reporting (if any). - ☐ 16. \Form PE-IVE: Grant Proposals. - List ALL grant proposals submitted during the reporting period, whether they were funded, not funded or are pending. - ☐ 17. \Reflective essay: A five-page maximum essay on accomplishments over the reporting period. - This essay should highlight how accomplishments in research/creative activities, teaching, and service are significant and impactful and have contributed to the mission of MSU. - The essay must also describe how DEI was interwoven in their scholarly work (research, teaching and/or service). - The Reflective Essay should not be a narrative of the individual's CV, but rather provide information on how previous and current accomplishments represent excellence and how the candidate will build on the achievement to further develop their scholarship. - ☐ 18. \Curriculum Vitae: A CV containing a full record of scholarship. - List educational background, employment history, and honors; funded grants (with total \$\$ amounts and those awarded to the candidate); publications; contributed and invited presentations; DEI, service and leadership activities; (under)graduate students and post-docs supervised including placement, and external funding; etc. - ☐ 19.
+External Review Letters: (must be on letterhead and signed). - □ 20.
+Annual performance reviews: Copies of the candidate's annual performance evaluations since the last promotion. - For assistant professors in their first appointment or associate professors appointed without tenure, include evaluations since the initial tenure system appointment. - For assistant professors being considered for tenure, include evaluations since reappointment. - For associate professors being considered for promotion to (full) professor, include evaluations for the years since promoted to professor.